The use of Tripods

 An exception in the extension and clamping technology is an originally Japanese patent, which is now offered by many Chinese manufacturers.
 Here, the aluminum elements of the tripod leg are not round, but conically shaped.
 This enables to be clamped together with a slight twist and allows extremely fast, stepless extension and central locking with a single turn.
 This technique is particularly suitable for small and medium-heavy tripods.

-Extended tripods can also be lengthened by a single, additional center column, which is also continuously adjustable.
+Extended tripods can also further be lengthened by a single, additional center column, which is also continuously adjustable.
 In most cases, it reduces overall stability when extended.
 Mounted the other way around, it allows camera placement close to the ground.
 Many tripod legs can also be spread extremely far apart, which also makes it possible to shoot close to the ground.

 For particularly heavy cameras and lenses, especially in the film and video sector, the stability of a tripod can be reinforced with additional crossbars between the tripod legs and the center of the tripod.
 In addition, the lower ends of the tripod legs can also be connected to each other via a so- called spider, but for this the floor must be flat without elevations.